S2-group/SEP-Course-Material/Assignment-1/assignment_testing.md

 ## 1. Goal

 The goal of this assignment is to experiment with test creation and coverage measurement.
-Each group will create its own project, develop test cases, measure test coverage, and refine or add new test cases to improve coverage.
+Each group will create its own project, develop test functions, measure test coverage, and refine or add new test functions to improve coverage.

 ## 2. Deliverables and Presentation